kheraananya/databyte/README.md

 3 major steps in jobtweets.py code :

 * Authorize twitter API client.
-2. Make a GET request to Twitter API to fetch tweets for a particular query.
+* Make a GET request to Twitter API to fetch tweets for a particular query.
-3. Parse the tweets.
+* Parse the tweets.
 Classify each tweet as positive, negative or neutral.

 # Explanation

-"*" First of all, I've created a TwitterClient class.
+* First of all, I've created a TwitterClient class.
 This class contains all the methods to interact with Twitter API and parsing tweets.
 We use __init__ function to handle the authentication of API client.

-> In get_tweets function, I have used fetched_tweets = self.api.search(q = query, count = count) to call the Twitter API to fetch tweets. 'query' is basically, the hashtags.
+* In get_tweets function, I have used fetched_tweets = self.api.search(q = query, count = count) to call the Twitter API to fetch tweets. 'query' is basically, the hashtags.

-> In get_tweet_sentiment I've used textblob module. analysis = TextBlob(self.clean_tweet(tweet))
+* In get_tweet_sentiment I've used textblob module. analysis = TextBlob(self.clean_tweet(tweet).

-> clean_tweet method to remove links, special characters, etc. from the tweet using some simple regex.
+* clean_tweet method to remove links, special characters, etc. from the tweet using some simple regex.

-I have used sentiment.polarity method of TextBlob class to get the polarity of tweet between -1 to 1.
+***I have used sentiment.polarity method of TextBlob class to get the polarity of tweet between -1 to 1.***

 if analysis.sentiment.polarity > 0:
        return 'positive'